dragoonDorise/EmuDeck/latest.md

 - Icon renamed to Update EmuDeck to avoid confusion
 - Fixed Atari Bezels
 - Added bezels to Dreamcast, N64 and Saturn
-- Fixed Dolphin (& Primehack) from sending button presses as part of hotkeys as in-game button presses
+- Fixed Dolphin and Primehack from sending button presses as part of hotkeys as in-game button presses
 - CHDDeck now finds and removes files from gdi and cue